-According to a search warrant affidavit, Susan wrote in her will that if she died, "it may not be an accident, even if it looks like one.”
+According to a search warrant affidavit cited by The Seattle Times, Susan wrote in her will that if she died, "it may not be an accident, even if it looks like one.”
 That affidavit stated that Susan "does not trust her husband and that he has threatened to destroy her if they get divorced and her children will not have a mother and father."
 Local station KIMA TV also reported that Susan wrote, "I want it documented somewhere that there is extreme turmoil in our marriage."

-These details — along with several other shocking case facts — became public in 2012, when the documents were used to request a search warrant for the home of Joshua's father, Steven Powell, in an unrelated case.
-Though the search warrant request was not tied to Susan's disappearance, the disclosure of her will and various pieces of evidence (including the fact that Joshua cancelled Susan's chiropractor appointments and withdrew all the money from her IRA accounts a week after she went missing) characterized Joshua as highly suspicious.
+These details — along with several other shocking case facts — became public in 2012, when the documents were used to request a search warrant for the home of Josh's father, Steven "Steve" Powell, in an unrelated case.
+Though the search warrant request was not tied to Susan's disappearance, the disclosure of her will and various pieces of evidence (including the fact that Josh cancelled Susan's chiropractor appointments and withdrew all the money from her IRA accounts a week after she went missing) characterized Josh as suspicious.

-Unfortunately for Susan and her family, any information Joshua had about his wife's disappearance died with him on February 5, 2012, when he killed himself and his two sons, 5 and 7, in gas-fueled explosion that destroyed their Graham, Washington, home.
-According to investigators, Joshua attempted to murder his children with a hatchet before the house erupted in flames.
+Unfortunately for Susan and her family, any information Josh might have had about his wife's disappearance died with him on February 5, 2012, when he killed himself and his two sons, 5 and 7, in gas-fueled explosion that destroyed their Graham, Washington, home.
+According to investigators, Josh attempted to murder his children with a hatchet before the house erupted in flames.

-The aforementioned affidavit also referenced two family friends who said Joshua and Susan experienced marital discord, with Susan discussing divorcing Joshua.
+The aforementioned affidavit also referenced two family friends who said Josh and Susan experienced marital discord, with Susan discussing divorcing Josh.
 According to them, Joshua had spoken about how to murder someone and dump the remains without getting caught.

-Joshua was only named a person of interest in Susan's disappearance, but he was never charged in connection with the case.
-To this day, Susan Powell's body has not been found.
+Josh was named a person of interest shortly after Susan's disappearance, but he was never charged in connection with the case.
+To this day, Susan Cox Powell has not been found.

 Crime Time is your destination for true crime stories from around the world, breaking crime news, and information about Oxygen's original true crime shows and documentaries.
 Sign up for our Crime Time Newsletter and subscribe to our true crime podcast Martinis & Murder for all the best true crime content.